robotriley/erincore/README.md

-another idea: this would be a good opportunity to learn how to include 'share' feature, similar to sharing your daily wordle score.
+another idea: this would be a good opportunity to learn how to include 'share' feature, similar to sharing your daily wordle score. animation idea: what if like, when you click the 'erincore' button, there's an animation. like a movie reel spinning, or a 'shuffling' of various movie posters, before landing on the movie chosen.
+WHAT IF, MAN?